Project Scientist with the California Institute for Water Resources (Assistant/Associate/Full Rank-Represented 50% Variable FTE)

 Qualifications and Skills Required

-• Willingness to travel regionally and nationally on a frequent basis.
-Ability and means to travel on a flexible schedule as needed, proof of liability and property damage insurance on vehicle used is required.
-Must possess a valid California Driver's License to drive a County or University Vehicle.
+• Ability and means to travel on a flexible schedule as needed; proof of liability and property damage insurance on vehicle used is required.
+Must possess valid California Driver's License to drive a county or University vehicle.

 • As a condition of employment, the finalist will be required to disclose if they are subject to any final administrative or judicial decisions within the last seven years determining that they committed any misconduct, are currently being investigated for misconduct, left a position during an investigation for alleged misconduct, or have filed an appeal with a previous employer.
 "Misconduct" means any violation of the policies or laws governing conduct at the applicant's previous place of employment, including, but not limited to, violations of policies or laws prohibiting sexual harassment, sexual assault, or other forms of harassment, discrimination, dishonesty, or unethical conduct, as defined by the employer.